Quality Manual

 For more information about Assessment criteria for Progression Reviews, please consult the following:

-Formal assessment of Progression at Stages 1 and 2 requires a meeting involving an Internal Assessor and should be held as an in-person event (or virtual).
+Formal assessment of progression at Stages 1 and 2 requires a meeting involving an Internal Assessor and should be held as an in-person or virtual event.
 The School may appoint more than one Internal Assessor if appropriate, for example if the research is inter/transdisciplinary in nature.
 In such instances all Internal Assessors should be actively engaged in all aspects of the formal Progression Review.

 The appointment of the Internal Assessor(s) should be initiated within 3 months of registration and the PGR made aware of this, and the appointment should be confirmed at least 3 months before the formal Progression Review begins.
 It is strongly recommended that where possible the Internal Assessor(s) are involved in the Stage 3 Progression Review for continuity and quality assurance purposes.
 The Stage 3 Progression Review can be conducted by the supervisory team but should not be conducted by a single supervisor.

-For more information on role, responsibilities and appointment of the Internal Assessor, please consult the following:
+For more information on the role, responsibilities and appointment of the Internal Assessor, please consult the following:

 Role and responsibilities of the Internal Assessor